Code-Institute-Submissions/tgc07-project01/README.md

 ![FictionalBakery contact-submit xs screenshot 1](screenshots/xs-devices/FictionalBakery-ContactSubmit-xs.jpg "FictionalBakery contact-submit xs screenshot 1")
 - [Contact Us page](https://andrewsui.github.io/tgc07-project01/contact.html) - Customers or potential employees may wish to contact the business owners, therefore this contact form is an easy way of accomplishing this.
 - [Contact Us page](https://andrewsui.github.io/tgc07-project01/contact.html) - The business owners may not wish to publicly display their email address, so this contact form would be a simple yet easy way for the public to contact the business owners.

+### Scope

+Content requirements: Text, images, menu items, menu prices, baking process video, map of bakery's location.
+Functional specification: Video linked from YouTube and playable on demand by user.
+Map linked from Google MAps and should be interactive.

+### Structure

+The bakery's website will consist of a maximum of 5 or 6 pages, so a simple tabbed structure with all pages being accessible via a navbar is likely to be most appropriate.

+Each page's layout will use either a Z-pattern or split-screen design pattern.

+### Skeleton

+Wireframes created during the design process can be found here: [mobile](wireframe/wireframe-mobile.pdf) / [desktop](wireframe/wireframe-desktop.pdf).

+### Surface

+The chosen colour scheme uses relaxing and soothing colours inspired by nature, creating a welcoming feel and tone for the website.
+The handwritten typography, together with the colour scheme, embody the business owners' goals for the bakery: to make the best bread and pastries they can, with as few ingredients as possible.

 ## Features